nngrey/logic-model-2/README.md

 # Logic Model - WIP

 This app is an online logic model for public health practitioners.
-It uses React and Redux and is backed with an express server and MongoDb.
+It uses React and Redux and is backed with an [express server](https://github.com/nngrey/express-server/blob/master/app.js) and MongoDb.

-It is based on a number of react tutorials, especially [SurviveJS React](https://survivejs.com/react/) and [Mern Stack Crud App](https://medium.com/@vipinswarnkar1989/mern-stack-crud-app-using-create-react-app-react-redux-3299059db793)
+It is based on a number of react tutorials, especially [SurviveJS React](https://survivejs.com/react/) and [Mern Stack Crud App](https://medium.com/@vipinswarnkar1989/mern-stack-crud-app-using-create-react-app-react-redux-3299059db793).